xpmethod/xpmethod.github.io/_posts/projects/xarchive/2015-06-01-rikersbot.md

 ## Updates

+- Kim Martineau [writes about the project](http://datascience.columbia.edu/stories-rikers-140-characters-or-less) for the Data Science Institute.
 - Bot launched on 10/22/15
 - A family event for workshops participants at Rikers on Aug 10
 - Complete 4 workshops at Rikers in July--August, 2015